Independent Educational Evaluation (IEE)

 Do you disagree with the school’s recent special education (i.e., Multidisciplinary Evaluation Team [MET]) evaluation?

-If so, federal and state regulations state unequivocally that parents/guardians of a child with a disability have the right to obtain an independent educational evaluation (IEE) paid for at public expense (i.e., no cost to you).
-This allows your child to be evaluated by an independent licensed psychologist (and in the case of Dr. Andersen, also a state and nationally certified school psychologist) that is not employed by the school district.
+If so, federal and Arizona regulations state that parents/guardians of a child with a disability have the right to obtain an independent educational evaluation (IEE) paid for at public expense (i.e., no cost to you).
+This allows your child to be evaluated by an independent licensed psychologist (and in the case of Dr. Andersen, also a state [AZ] and nationally certified school psychologist [NCSP]) that is not employed by the school district.

 IEEs have the value of providing parents with added authority at the IEP meeting.
 In many cases, IEEs can provide support for the parents’ opinions and requests.
 IEEs can help ensure that a program is individualized and provides a “check” on the judgments being made by school officials regarding the child.